navikt/muckscan/README.md

 docker run --rm -it -v /path/to/git/repository:/data navikt/muckscan
 ```

-If Muckscan thinks your repository is clean, the command will exit cleanly and
-give no output.
+If Muckscan thinks your repository is clean, the command will give no output.

 When commits containing sensitive data are found, Muckscan will give an output
 similar to this: